-When you’re writing about your niche for a long time, it can be tempting to double-dip and rewrite content you’ve previously posted about.
-This might seem harmless, but if you have multiple posts that are too similar, they could compete with each other on the search engine rankings.
+When you’re writing about your niche for a long time, it can be tempting to double-dip and rewrite the content you’ve previously posted about.
+This might seem harmless, but if you have multiple posts that are too similar, they could compete with each other on the search volume rankings.
 You don’t want that, of course!

 Because of this, duplicate content or content that answers the same question is never a good idea when blogging.
 Instead, try to find a new perspective on similar topics and niche down more if you have to.
 If you already have duplicate content (or very similar content), think about indexing one post and driving all the traffic to a singular page for improved SEO.

 As of 2018, Google favors the functionality of a website on mobile over a desktop.
 This is because over 50% of web traffic is on cell phones and tablets.
 This means focusing too heavily on your desktop user experience.
 And, not enough on your mobile UX could be bad news for your SEO!
 Take time to explore your website’s experience on a mobile browser to determine if improvements need to be made to boost your ranking on the SERPs.
 You can use Google’s mobile-friendly test to be sure!

 Too Many Apps and Plug-Ins with Unused Functions

 This isn’t necessarily a bad thing.
 But, if you have too many apps and plug-ins, and you only use a few of the features offered for each, it will slow down your website.
 And when your website is slow, your bounce rate increases!
 As your user experience diminishes because of a slow site, so will your SEO.

 Promoting your content through digital marketing on social media has a big impact on SEO.
 As you share your content on different channels, you’ll gain web traffic and you’ll boost your brand awareness.